Image (c) Premier Inn Hotels

 The breakfast was included, right?

-Breakfast is not included in the cheapest rates but can be bought for GBP 7.95 (continental) or GBP 10.50 (full hot breakfast).
-You can also buy a ‘meal deal’ which gives you the full breakfast plus a two-course dinner and a selected drink for GBP 24.99.
+Breakfast is not included in the cheapest rates but the hotel offers a continental or a full hot breakfast.
+You can also buy a ‘meal deal’ which gives you the full breakfast plus a two-course dinner and a selected drink for a flat rate.

 I paid for the full breakfast a couple of times and was very impressed – there was a big choice of high quality dishes so it’s definitely one to recommend.
 Breakfast is free for children under 16 years old, which is an excellent idea.